Decentralized Event-Triggering for Control of Nonlinear Systems: Decentralized Asynchronous Event-Triggering

 \subsection{Decentralized Asynchronous Event-Triggering}

-Now, turning to the main subject of this paper, in the decentralized sensing case, unlike in the centralized sensing case, no single sensor knows the exact value of $\norm{x}$ from the locally sensed data.
-We may let the event-trigger at the $i^{\text{th}}$ sensor enforce the more conservative condition $\norm{x_{i,e}}/\norm{x_i} \leq w_i$ and still satisfy the assumptions of Lemma \ref{lem:cent_async}, though such a choice cannot guarantee a positive minimum inter-sample time.
-At this stage, it might seem that Lemma \ref{lem:tau_async_err} cannot be used to design an implicitly verified event-triggering in the decentralized sensing case.
-However, the lemma can be interpreted in an alternative way, which would aid in our design goal.
+Now, turning to the main subject of this paper, in the decentralized sensing case, unlike in the centralized sensing case, no single sensor has knowledge of the exact value of $\norm{x}$ from the locally sensed data.
+We may let the event-trigger at the $i^{\text{th}}$ sensor enforce the more conservative condition $\norm{x_{i,e}} \leq w_i \norm{x_i}$ and still satisfy the assumptions of Lemma \ref{lem:cent_async}, though such a choice cannot guarantee a positive minimum inter-sample time.
+We overcome this problem through the following observation.
+The event-triggers in Theorem \ref{thm:central_async},

-Rather than providing a minimum inter-sampling time for an event-triggering mechanism, Lemma \ref{lem:tau_async_err} can be interpreted as providing a minimum time threshold only after which it is necessary to check a data based event-triggering condition.
-For example, the event-triggers in Theorem \ref{thm:central_async},

 can be equivalently expressed as